-Jean Wagemans is a philosopher with special expertise in rhetoric, argumentation and debate.
-He completed a M.A. in Philosophy and a Ph.D. in Argumentation Theory at the University of Amsterdam and is currently working as a senior researcher in the Argumentation and Rhetoric Group Amsterdam (ARGA) of the Amsterdam Centre for Language and Communication (ACLC).
+Jean Wagemans is a philosopher specialized in rhetoric, argumentation, and debate.
+He completed an M.A. in Philosophy and a Ph.D. in Argumentation Theory at the University of Amsterdam and is currently working as a senior researcher in the Argumentation and Rhetoric Group Amsterdam (ARGA) of the Amsterdam Centre for Language and Communication (ACLC).

-Wagemans is a co-author of Argumentation and debate (in Dutch) and the Handbook of Argumentation Theory, and has published articles, book reviews, and popularizing columns on rhetoric and argumentation – for downloads please visit his Academia website.
+Wagemans co-authored the Handbook of Argumentation Theory and Argumentation and debate (in Dutch), and published articles, book reviews, and popularizing columns on rhetoric and argumentation – for downloads, please visit his Academia website.
 He is a member of the editorial board of the journal Argumentation and a reviewer for Informal Logic, Argument & Computation, Journal of Argumentation in Context, and other scientific journals.
 Wagemans co-directed the ISSA 9th International Conference on Argumentation and was a member of the scientific panels of ECA 2, ARGAGE 2018, DIS 3, and other conferences in the field.

 December 9, 2017

 You are invited to visit the new website about the Periodic Table of Arguments.
 It contains a description of the theoretical framework of the table, information on the types of arguments within the four different quadrants, and analyses of concrete examples.
 Please follow the link below.